 Despite profound marketing efforts, sooner or later your product can start providing diminishing returns on the longer term.
 Your current markets become saturated, with cost becoming the most important differentiating factor.
 Developing new solutions might be expensive, complex and risky.
 So why not identify new applications and markets for your existing knowledge and solutions?
+Sell an old idea to someone new.
 This might lower the risk and lead to new successes in a faster way and at lower investment cost.

 Discover new markets

 Define the product DNA of your solution or technology.
 What are the specific properties?
 How do they relate to all possible functions your product offers?
 The next step is to identify which domains and markets require these functions.